 1. Prior to the execution of GRUB stage2, all output is to the BIOS console, and the firmware handles intercepting input from either serial or keyboard and replicating output onto both VGA and serial.
 This allows for configuration of firmware parameters as well as use of the EFI shell if desired.

 2. From the point GRUB stage2 executes, throughout GRUB and iPXE execution, bootloaders will be responsible for replicating output and for multiplexing input.
 This allows use of either VGA/keyboard or serial (or any combination of the two, if you're insane) for the entire boot process until control is transferred to the kernel.

 3. The kernel will select a single console based on the arguments passed by the user or booter during the previous phase.
 Thus, there are multiple mechanisms that may be used to select the console used by the kernel regardless of which device one is actually using.

 We are not, however, done yet.
 In order to support firmware upgrade and configuration, it's presently impossible to avoid booting DOS (yes, DOS – those born after 1985 or so are advised to consult an historical reference).
 DOS has no concept of consoles other than the BIOS console, which will (because we've already written to the serial port directly) always reference the VGA/keyboard terminal.
 An alternate solution will be required to make this work correctly, most likely using FreeDOS and ctty.
 This will be covered under a separate bug as well.

-#2 Updated by Electric Monk about 4 years ago
+#2 Updated by Electric Monk over 4 years ago

 Author: Keith M Wesolowski <firstname.lastname@example.org> 4656 want grub composite console 4657 want grub support for cross-menu OS console variable 4658 uninitialised variable trashes command line on coal Reviewed by: Dan McDonald <email@example.com> Approved by: Garrett D'Amore <firstname.lastname@example.org>